Ale-Cie/IdentiBreed/README.md

 ## What's already happened?

 Inital model has been completed a long time ago (some time in April) and then I set out to expand on the project.

+<i>-- 18.06.2023 version 0.2.0 --</i>

+Can I call this version 0.2.0?
+I mean it's my own project and I guess I can do what I want...

+This is a rather major of minor updates as it tackles a few things:

+- I reworked the input sources!
+Now users can use the original input folder provided by the app, they can select a specific directory or file where the images are or they can paste a URL to an image.
+- I reworked the saving system AGAIN.
+This time I moved the buttons to their own designated `LabelFrame` widget and moved the `Output Folder` button here as well.
+Now you can access the saved images from this place, which frankly makes more sense than storing this button in the input section...
+- I updated the `dl-env.yml` file with a new package that helps us to...
+- ... resize the plot!
+Yes, I made the plot resize according to the resolution of the user's screen
+- I made sure to provide a rather high dpi for the prediction figure, which makes it readable after saving on larger resolutions
+- I cleaned up the code, provided docstrings to all functions and methods created so far

+Now there's nothing left to do but work on asking the user for evaluation and expanding the database...

 <i>-- 15.06.2023 version 0.1.1 --</i>